jsiek/B522-PL-Foundations/ScottNumeralsPlus.lagda.md

 The `plus` function is the Y combinator applied to `ƛ r ⇒ ƛ m ⇒ ƛ n ...`, So we obtain its meaning using `↦-elim` and the lemmas `Y↓` and `P↓Pᵐ`.
-We then apply the result to the denotations of the Scott numerals for `m` and `n`.
+We conclude by appling the result to the denotations of the Scott numerals for `m` and `n`.